AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Determine your Controller License and Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Log into your cloud provider to check your license information and Controller image information.
+Log in to your cloud provider to check your license information and Controller image information.

 * If your Controller is not using the Bring Your Own License  (BYOL) license or your Controller image is 2021 or earlier: